 (a) An example.
 Learn from the Old Testament prophets who spoke for the Lord and patiently endured the persecution they got for doing so.
 Elijah was hounded by armies (2 Kgs.
 1:9¬–14).
 Daniel spent a night among the lions (Dan.
 6:16–23).
 Jeremiah was mocked and thrown in a well (Jer.
 20:7, 38:6–9).

 (c) The name of the Lord; see entry for Jas.
 5:14.

 We count those blessed who endured.
 You have heard of the endurance of Job and have seen the outcome of the Lord’s dealings, that the Lord is full of compassion and is merciful.

-(b) You have heard of the endurance of Job.
-Job faced severe trials losing his home, his family, and his health.
+(c) You have heard of the endurance of Job.
+Job lost his home, his family, and his health.
 Job did not come through his trial because he was made of the right stuff.
-In fact, Job’s trials brought out bitterness and suicidal inclinations.
-Yet Job got there in the end on account of “the outcome of the Lord’s dealings.”
-It was the grace of God that enabled Job to endure the unendurable.
+In fact, Job’s trials brought out bitterness, self-pity and suicidal inclinations.
+Far from being patient, Job blamed God for his suffering and wished himself dead (see entry for Jas.
+1:19).

-(c) Full of compassion and is merciful.
-To be merciful is to be compassionate, so James is really saying the same thing twice for emphasis.
+(e) Full of compassion and is merciful.
+To be merciful is to be compassionate, so this could be read as “abounding in compassion” or “abundantly merciful.”
 Because of his great love (Eph.
 2:4), God abounds in mercy toward us (Eph.
 2:4, 1 Pet.
 1:3).
 Just as God is rich in grace (Jas.
 4:6), he is rich in mercy.
 He feels our pain and moves heaven and earth to help us.